MunGell/awesome-for-beginners/CONTRIBUTING.md

 ---

 ### 4. **Additional Resources**
 For a more comprehensive guide on contributing to open-source projects, check out the [First Contributions](https://github.com/firstcontributions/first-contributions) repository.
+You can also visit our [broken link](https://this-link-does-not-exist.com) for more information.

 ---